elct9620/ruby-gitlab-ci/README.md

 ### Options

+The options are usually based on the `rules` keyword to enable the task.
+If you overwrite the `rules` the variables are not necessary to configure.

 | Type   | Environment Name    | Default | Description                                                          |
 |--------|---------------------|---------|----------------------------------------------------------------------|
 | Rails  | `ASSETS_PRECOMPILE` | Unset   | Run Rails Assets Precompile and save into artifacts                  |